rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-11-25-8fae99d707b44bd2-listing-of-equity-shares-of-ksr-footwear-limited-pursuant-to-the-scheme-of-arran.md

 - KSR
 - KHADIM
 tags:
+- corporate-action
+- khadim-india
+- ksr-footwear
 - listing
-- demerger
 - scheme-of-arrangement
-- corporate-action
 - trade-for-trade
-- ksr-footwear
-- khadim-india
 title: Listing of Equity Shares of KSR Footwear Limited pursuant to the Scheme of Arrangement
 ---